-The building comprises an aisled nave and chancel covered by a single continuous roof, a southeast tower, a tiny cross-gabled N. chapel, and an apse.
-Entrance is gained through the W. doorway, built as often in Pearson’s churches, beneath a shallow narthex sandwiched between buttresses, with two further doors immediately inside (facing north and south), giving access to the nave.
-The W. front is impressive: the outer doorway is composed of an arch of three orders decorated with dog tooth and a roll moulding, supported on jambs with three attached orders of shafts in shaft-rings.
-(See the example illustrated on the near right, below).
+Christ Church comprises an aisled nave and chancel covered by a single continuous roof, a southeast tower, a tiny cross-gabled N. chapel, and an apse.
+Entrance is gained through the W. doorway, built as often in Pearson’s churches, beneath a shallow narthex sandwiched between buttresses, inside which, two further doors facing north and south, give access to the nave.
+The W. front is impressive: the outer doorway is composed of an arch of three orders decorated with a roll and dog tooth moulding, supported on jambs with three attached orders of Rosedale Ironstone shafts in shaft-rings.
+(See the example illustrated right.)
 A decafoil rose window pierces the gable.

-The aisle windows at the sides are reduced to simple lancets - a group of three and a group of two to the south (below, far right) and a group of two and a single window to the north - but they are drawn together at the springing by a frieze of blank quatrefoils.
-The tower rises in three stages to a tall pyramidal roof: the second stage is lit by tiny transomed, square-headed openings with blank trefoils above their heads, and the bell-stage has two-light gabled openings with an order of side shafts in shaft-rings, recessed blank cinquefoils either side, and open quatrefoils in the gables.
+The body of the church is lit from the north and south by groups of two and three lancets (as illustrated left) but they are drawn together at the springing by a frieze of blank quatrefoils.
+The tower rises in three stages to a tall pyramidal roof: the second stage is lit by tiny transomed, square-headed openings with blank trefoils in their heads, and the bell-stage has two-light gabled openings with an order of side shafts in shaft-rings, recessed blank cinquefoils either side, and open quatrefoils in the gables.

 The northeast chapel is scarcely noticeable outside the church: it has a little septfoil rose window to the east and a two-light N. window composed of two simple lancets and a circle in plate tracery.
-Inside, however, it has been given a quadripartite vault, the very small size of which suggests its main function is to enliven the internal perspectives, its constructional and decorative details being arranged to be visible through its west and south arches (from the aisled nave and chancel respectively).
+Inside, however, in typical Pearsonian fashion, it has been given a quadripartite vault, the very small size of which suggests its main function can only be to enliven the internal perspectives, its constructional and decorative details being arranged to be visible through its west and south arches (i.e. from the aisled nave and chancel respectively).

 In fact, the interior of this building is impressive wherever one looks.
-(See the photograph above, showing the view towards the west.)
-Pevsner described the piers to the three-bay arcades as “stumpy” and “terribly complicated” but, again, they are held in balance by the unmoulded, pointed arches, which provide the needed calm above the busyness of the capitals.
+(See the photograph, which looks west.)
+Pevsner described the piers to the three-bay arcades as 'stumpy' and 'terribly complicated' but they are held in balance by the unmoulded, pointed arches, which provide the needed calm above the busyness of the capitals.
 These display a variety of intricate, stiff-leaf-like designs, while the piers are formed of central circular columns with four Rosedale ironstone shafts in shaft-rings gathered round.
-All the windows are deeply set behind arches with nailhead moulding and an order of side shafts, but they are also high up, so the effect is not excessive.
-The arch from the N. chapel to the chancel (below, far left) is formed of two sub-arches beneath an open circle, set in a large blank arch and decorated similarly.
-The chancel and apse have a course of billet moulding and leaf carving running round, at heights of approximately seven and twelve feet (approx. 2 m. and 3½ m.), and a frieze in red sgraffito between, portrays scenes of Palm Sunday and Good Friday.
+The windows all deeply set behind arches with nailhead moulding and an order of side shafts, but they are high up, so the effect is moderated.
+The arch from the N. chapel to the chancel (illustrated below left) is formed of two sub-arches beneath an open circle, set in a large blank arch similarly decorated.
+The chancel and apse have courses of billet moulding and leaf carving running around them, approximately 7' and 12' feet (≈ 2 m. and 3½ m.), and a frieze in red sgraffito between, portrays scenes of Palm Sunday and Good Friday.
 (See the photographs at the foot of the page.)
-Another sgraffito frieze - divided this time by little stone columns - runs round the drum of the pulpit (as seen in the photograph on the immediate left), and depicts St. John, St. Peter & St. Paul.
+Sgraffito also decorates the drum of the pulpit where depictions of St. John, St. Peter and St. Paul are set between columns (as seen below right).
 The font is formed of a quatrefoil bowl, standing on four clusters of four shafts with prominent stiff leaf capitals.

-In conclusion then, this is an extrordinary little church, Pevsner notwithstanding.
+In conclusion then, this is an extraordinary and very enjoyable little church.
 It was commissioned by Mrs. Joseph Shepherd, and although it cost her dear, she was well rewarded for her money.